wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-messaging-manage-recipient-resources/includes/manage-groups.md

 - Mail-enabled universal distribution groups (also called distribution groups) can be used only to distribute messages
 - Mail-enabled universal security groups (also called security groups) can be used to distribute messages, and to grant access permissions to resources

-You can use the EAC or Exchange Online PowerShell to create a new distribution group in your Exchange Online organization, or to mail-enable an existing group.
+You can use the Exchange admin center or Exchange Online PowerShell to create a new distribution group in your Exchange Online organization, or to mail-enable an existing group.

 ## Manage distribution groups

 To manage a distribution group, you'll need to make sure the account you're using has either the Organization Management or Recipient Management permission.
 If your organization has configured a group naming policy, it's applied only to groups created by users.
-When you or other administrators use the EAC to create distribution groups, the group naming policy is ignored, and isn't applied to the group name.
+When you or other administrators use the Exchange admin center to create distribution groups, the group naming policy is ignored, and isn't applied to the group name.

-### Create a distribution group using the EAC
+### Create a distribution group using the Exchange admin center

-1. In the EAC, go to **Recipients > Groups**.
+1. In the Exchange admin center, go to **Recipients > Groups**.
 2. Click **New + > Distribution group**.
 3. On the **New distribution group** page, enter the display name, alias, and organizational unit (only available in Exchange Server on-premises).
 4. To add members to the group, select **Add +**.
 When you finish adding members, select **OK** to return to the **New distribution group** page.